EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/README.md

 ![insert3](https://github.com/EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/blob/main/BaltimoreCityMedianIncomeScatterGraph.png)

-To plot the vacant buildings and median household income data sets together, VLOOKUP was used.
-We can see that the trendline suggests a slight inverse relationship.
-As the median household income increases, the total number of vacant buildings are less likely to be a prominent issue in the high-income neighborhoods.
+To plot the vacant buildings and median household income data sets together, a scatterplot was used.
+We can see that the trendline suggests a general inverse relationship.
+As the median household income increases, the total number of vacant buidings are less likely to be a prominent issue in the high-income neighborhoods.

 ![insert4](VacantBuildingsBlackResidents.png)